SubhanRaj/SubhanRaj/README.md

 <br/>

 - 🔭 Currently working on [Flutter](https://flutter.dev) and [React](https://reactjs.org).
-- 🌱 I’m currently learning more about JavaScrpit, Python, C++ etc.
+- 🌱 I’m currently learning more about JavaScript, Python, C++ etc.
 - 👯 Working on different Astronomy Projects in collabration with NASA and ESO.
 - 🤔 Doing Graduation in Computer Science Enginnering
 - 💬 I can tell you about the never ending Cosmos, Most loved Physics, PC Builds, Hardware and the digital stuffs I deal with.